585 Grove Street, Suite G-10, Herndon, VA 20170 · Mon-Fri 9am-6pm (703) 783-2050 · Contact

 Crucial Pro 32GB DDR5 memory kit

-Currently unavailable on Amazon — ask us to source it or consider another pick below.
+Currently unavailable on Amazon.
+Ask us to source it or consider another pick below.

 What we like: Significant savings versus the popular CL30 kits, Micron-native chips (consistent quality and warranty), low-profile heat spreaders that clear most CPU coolers, and a limited-lifetime warranty.

 What to watch: CL36 versus CL30 is a real but tiny gap (around 1 to 2 percent in real-game frame rates).
 If you are running a Ryzen 7 7800X3D or 9800X3D and care about every last frame, the Corsair Vengeance CL30 kit (CMK32GX5M2B6000C30) is the marginal upgrade.
-For everyone else, save the $100+.
+For everyone else, the Crucial kit is the clear savings play; confirm both prices on Amazon because the memory market is moving weekly.

 RAM pricing has been volatile through 2026; watch for dips.
 Always verify your motherboard's QVL before clicking buy if you want zero compatibility risk.